top of page

 How can you participate?

-3. Take your produce to your local food bank or food recovery.
+3. Drop your extra produce off at your local food bank or food recovery depot.

 5. Pat yourself on the back for making a wonderful contribution to your community!